cuboids/cuboids.github.io/_posts/2021-01-01-welcome-to-cuboids.md

 ---
 <span class="image left"><img src="{{ 'assets/images/deepgalaxy.jpg' | relative_url }}" alt="" /></span>

-<p>Welcome to the personal website of Chung van Gog.
+<p>Welcome to Chung van Gog's personal website.
 Below are some links to help you get started!</p>
 <ul>
   <li>The mission of this website: <a href="https://cuboids.page.link/cuboids">cuboids.page.link/cuboids</a> </li>
   <li>How references work on this website: <a href="https://cuboids.page.link/pagelink">cuboids.page.link/pagelink</a> </li>